utxorpc/spec/cardano/gen/docs/docs.md

 | name | [bytes](#bytes) |  | Name of the custom asset. |
 | output_coin | [uint64](#uint64) |  | Quantity of the custom asset in case of an output. |
 | mint_coin | [int64](#int64) |  | Quantity of the custom asset in case of a mint. |

+<a name="utxorpc-cardano-v1-AssetPattern"></a>

+### AssetPattern
+Pattern of a native asset that can be used to evaluate matching predicates.

+TBD